CyrielleAlbert/CyrielleInDev/public/Articles/StartupLife.md

 I have been working in a start-up for exactly 17 months and I can assure you that I have learned more during these 1.5 years than during the 3 years of my bachelor.

 [To explain the context, in 2016, I decided to start an engineering degree at ESEO in France.
-In the beginning of my 4th year, I decided to join a young start-up as a software engineer intern for 5 months, it appears that they liked my work and offered me a job as software engineer, which I accepted.
+In the beginning of my 4th year, I decided to join a young start-up as a software engineer intern for 5 months.
+It appears that they liked my work and offered me a job as software engineer, which I accepted.

 So I decided to pause my study to work full time for a bit more than one year.
 The reason for that is that I was convinced that this additional year of working there would help me become much more confident, experienced and knowledgeable.
 Today I, for sure, do not regret a second of it.]